 The Bell Major is extremely important for successfully rendering Bell Honors.
 From the beginning to the completion of the tolling ceremony he or she is the eyes and ears of the Belladier.
 He or she works closely with Military Honor Details, Funeral Directors and the next of kin.

 If you would like to be a part of this special team, please get in touch by filling out this short form.
-We would be honored to have you serve as one of the very first members of the Bell Guard.
+We would be honored to have you serve with the Bell Guard.